 Victorian properties are known for having amazing character – detailed coving, stained glass windows, etc. You know what they aren’t known for?
 Storage!
-I’m guessing that the Victorians really loved free standing wardrobes, because they definitely weren’t fans of closets.
+I’m guessing that the Victorians really loved free-standing wardrobes because they definitely weren’t fans of closets.

 Our flat isn’t exactly spacious.
 Don’t get me wrong, it could be smaller, but the only storage we have (besides our bedroom wardrobe) is one tiny closet in the hallway.

 I wanted someplace to store books, computers, cables/cords… and plants!
 I wanted more plants!
-Oh, and whatever it was had to fit perfectly between our living room doorway and tv cabinet.
+Oh, and whatever it was had to fit perfectly between our living room doorway and TV cabinet.

 I started hunting around for a perfect bookshelf – something visually open, interesting and tall.
-Our flat might not be big on square meters, but it has really high ceilings – why not make the most of them?
+Our flat might not be big in square meters, but it has really high ceilings – why not make the most of them?
 Since this bookshelf was going beside the doorway, the shelves couldn’t block sight lines into the room.
 Hence my ‘open’ requirement.

 The perfect bookshelf was the helix from CB2.
 But, not only did I want it to be cheaper (international shipping and all), I also wanted it to be wider and taller.
 I figured that it couldn’t be too hard to make something similar myself – after all, it’s just a couple of metal poles and wood, right?

 I found a website that not only supplied the metal I needed but would even cut the mitre corners for the top!
 Cool right?
 They also had metal lugs that I could get welded on as shelf supports.
 Now, all I needed was someone to weld those 16 joins (for the corners, and attaching the lugs).